jaantollander/masters-thesis/content/40_results.md

 # Results
 The results section discusses the issues we found with the data quality from Lustre Jobstats on Puhti.
 Then, we show observations from the data that we believe to be reliable.
-As a consequence of the issues, the analysis is not as deep and automated as was the initial goal.
+As a consequence of the issues, the analysis is less deep and automated than was the initial goal.

 The volume and complexity of data make representation a challenge.
 We attempt to pick a visualization that best represents interesting features from the data.